 August 17th - September 18th ( 5 weeks)

-This program prepares you for entry-level work with the goal of becoming a registered apprentice in welding or related trades such as steamfitting/pipefitting.
-Be ready to work in four weeks!
+This program prepares you for entry-level work with the goal of becoming a registered apprentice in welding.
+Be ready to work in five weeks!

 Please Note: Acceptable file formats are PDF or WORD files emailed as attachments to firstname.lastname@example.org.
 We also accept faxed documents at 780-452-1279, or by mail or delivery at 10326 107 Street, Edmonton, AB T5J 1K2.
 All other formats and online links will be disqualified.
 Thank you for your cooperation.